Congratulations! We are happy that you will be joining us at the Fermilab. Here are some things you need to know:

 Linda Diepholz will be your laboratory contact for non-work and non-academic aspects of the summer program.
 Her office is located on the 15th floor, east side of Wilson Hall.
 Please direct your questions to Linda at 630-840-3415 or send e-mail to firstname.lastname@example.org.

 Please have all mail forwarded to the address below:

 Fermilab MS 117

 Batavia, IL 60510-5011

 You may pick up mail at Linda's office (anytime).

 The following is a description of current practices and guidelines with regard to the employment of summer program participants:

 The first paycheck you receive will be on the second Friday after you arrive.
 Please be sure to have enough money to last until that date.
 After that date all paychecks will be direct deposited; be sure to have a cancelled check with you.
 Interns receive a weekly stipend, housing and shared use of a rental car as part of the program.
 See the Fact Sheet on the SIST website for more specific information.
-Memorial Day and Independence Day are holidays.
+Memorial Day and Independence Day are paid holidays.

 One of our primary concerns at Fermilab is SAFETY; we expect all employees to work safely at all times and to report any unsafe practices to a supervisor.